-There are currently two vaccines approved, each requiring two doses:
+There are currently three vaccines approved:

 WHAT’S DIFFERENT ABOUT THESE VACCINES?

-Both of the current vaccines utilize what is known as mRNA technology.
+Both the Pfizer and Moderna vaccines utilize what is known as mRNA technology.
 The use of mRNA is new to vaccines and does not utilize any of the live virus.
 Instead, according to the CDC, these vaccines “teach our cells how to make a protein—or even just a piece of a protein—that triggers an immune response inside our bodies.
 That immune response, which produces antibodies, is what protects us from getting infected if the real virus enters our bodies.”
 The CDC says the COVID-19 vaccines cannot make you sick with COVID-19, because they do not contain the live virus that causes the disease.

 More information about this new type of vaccine can be found here.